 Hemolytic anemia and renal failure following bloody diarrhea.

 Diarrhea from E. coli O157:H7 a common strain in the colon of cows and other herbivores.
-When slaughtered they get covered in their stool, which is mixed into the meat that you eat, espcially hamburger.
+When slaughtered they get covered in their stool, which is mixed into the meat that you eat, especially hamburger.

 Enterohemorrhagic Escherichia coli; diagnosis of O157:H7 EHEC infection is made on the basis that these strains ferment sorbitol slowly and form white, rather than red, colonies on sorbitol-MacConkey agar plates.